Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 #### *Funding*

 Any accepted student will be awarded the minimum funding package in accordance with their graduate student program.
-Students that are awarded stipend awards will be topped up to a higher rate of funding.

 ## **Undergraduate Students**